Read-The-Question/rtq-review/src/pages/md/papers/reigate-grammar-school--11-plus--maths--2020--sample-paper-7.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-The point 𝐷 is on the line you have drawn, and it is twice as far from 𝐵 as from 𝐶. Mark 𝐷 on the diagram and write down its coordinates.
+The point $D$ is on the line you have drawn, and it is twice as far from $B$ as from $C$.
+Mark $D$ on the diagram and write down its coordinates.

 </div>
 <div class='workings'>